BobFromTexas/BobFromTexas/README.md

 - 👋 Hi, I’m @BobFromTexas
-- 👀 I’m new to programming and curently finishing a third level course.
+- 👀 This project was added to GitHub as part of my programming course at college.
-- 🌱 I’m currently learning Java for my studies but would rather focus on C/C++ as this will be required for my new job as a test trainee.
+- 🌱 I was learning Java for my studies and will continue to develop my skills in it.
+I will also continue to develop the kniowledge I have built up in C# and ASP.NET; and for good indepth training I like to work on C/ C++ problems too.
-Programming for me is more of an intellectual exercise and I wish to just slowly get to grips with as many aspects of it that I can and eventually as many languages as I can.
+Python is also an interest for some other reason and will get to that eventually.
 - 💞️ I'm new also to this platform so I have no idea what to do at the moment.
 - 📫